SRahm24/SRahm24.github.io/projects/wordpress.md

 Edit the .yml file with your choice of text editor

-(You can also create a new .yml by utilizing the command #echo "basic" > docker-compose.yml; echo is used to direct a single string "basic" into a new .yml file since touch is unusable on a Windows command prompt shell)
+(You can also create a new .yml by utilizing the command:
+- _**#echo "basic" > docker-compose.yml**_ - Echo is used to direct a single string "basic" into a new .yml file since touch is unusable on a Windows command prompt shell)

 Edit the docker-compose.yml by navigating to its directory in the file editor with your choice of text editor due to the fact that command prompt only has "copy con" as a text editor (Copy con <filename> does work but absolutely inefficiently as it takes time to write to the file):